Kioubit/FlapAlerted/README.md

 - `/flaps/metrics/json`
 - `/flaps/metrics/prometheus`

-It also provides a user interface at path on the same port:
+It also provides a user interface (on the same port) at path:
 - `/`

 To disable this module, add the following tag to the `MODULES` variable in the `Makefile`: `disable_mod_httpAPI`